 After completing the routine eye examination

 - When you have completed the tests you should tell the patient what you have found and what you would recommend.
-You should tell the patient when you would recommend they have their next eye examination.
+You should also recommend when they should have their next eye examination.

-- You should provide patients with leaflets about the most common eye conditions, as appropriate.22
+- You should provide patients with leaflets about the most common eye conditions, as appropriate.24

-- You must only issue a prescription for the correction of visual defects when it is clinically justified and in the best interests of the patient.23 In all other cases give the patient a written statement, confirming a correction is not required or that there is no change in the current prescription.
+- You must only issue a prescription for the correction of visual defects when it is clinically justified and in the best interests of the patient.25 In all other cases, give the patient a written statement confirming a correction is not required or that there is no change in the current prescription.
+You should note on the prescription whether the patient is registered as sight impaired or severely sight impaired.
+This is because their spectacles can only be dispensed by, or under the supervision of, a registered optometrist, dispensing optician or doctor.

 - If you examine a patient who might have an eye condition or eye surgery that may change the prescription in the short- to medium-term, you should consider carefully whether it is in the patient’s best interests to have new spectacles.
 You should explain the benefits and disadvantages of prescribing spectacles that will be appropriate only for a short time.